ksseverson57/campy/README.md

 - Added constant bitrate (cbr) mode \
   With cbr, video files can be compressed consistently with minimal loss in visual quality \
   However, constant quality (constqp) mode can compress with fewer artifacts in frames with rapid motion
-- Integrated Basler pypylon zero-copy to reduce overhead
+- Integrated Basler pypylon zero-copy to reduce CPU overhead
 - Re-worked closeout sequence to improve synchronicity when recording is interrupted by user (Ctrl+C)
 - Unified display window across camera APIs using opencv
 - Added seamless chunking to split video into multiple files (see help for "chunkLengthInFrames")